Metal Fabrication Guide: Saw vs. Angle Grinder Explained Skip to content

 When will the angle grinder be available?
 This is used for short-cutting tasks where accuracy and straightness are not as crucial as speed.
 An example would be lengthening a bolt.
 Another option is to notch a steel part for cable or pipe relief.
 However, we wouldn't use it to cut tubes, sections, and bars to the exact length needed or to make clean, straight cuts in sheet metal.

 An angle grinder is necessary for any metal fabrication process or workplace.
 It is a quick and simple instrument for cutting objects, but other tools for precise construction exist.
-When we need fine, clean cuts, spend time setting up the chop or miter saws.
+When we need fine, clean cuts, we spend time setting up the chop or miter saws.

 Compare products